matthague/imageProcessing/README.md

 ![median](https://user-images.githubusercontent.com/33411204/144759646-2ee40db5-6085-4739-96e9-dc5c5c98b79f.png)

-To view the processed images you can use `python3 pixelCompressor filename.out filename.png` to get a finished image.
+To view the processed images you can use `python3 pixelCompressor.py filename.out filename.png` to get a finished image.